mgarnault/CartoFreq/README.md

-# CartoFreq
-A shinyapp to display map of frequency data
+# CartoFreq : a shinyapp to display map of frequency data